joshua-akuna/maven-restaurant_menu_app_v1/README.md

-# Task: restaurant.Restaurant Menu in Java and Maven
+# Task: Restaurant Menu Program in Java and Maven
 The purpose of this project is to automate the activities of a restaurant.

 The tasks performed in the restaurant includes: